 In connection with the IPO, the Company's board of directors and stockholders approved the Warner Music Group Corp.
 2020 Omnibus Incentive Plan, or the "Omnibus Incentive Plan."
-The aggregate number of shares of common stock available for issuance under the Omnibus Incentive Plan were 31,169,099 shares of Class A Common Stock over the 10-year period from the date of adoption.
-On August 14, 2020, the Company granted members of its Board of Directors a total of 28,361 shares of restricted common stock pursuant to the Omnibus Incentive Plan.
-These grants represent compensation for board service for the period from the Company's initial public offering until the Company's 2021 regularly scheduled annual shareholder meeting, at which time the restricted stock will be vested.
-Directors are entitled to dividends on this restricted stock during the vesting period.
+The Omnibus Incentive Plan provides for the grant of incentive stock options, restricted stock, restricted stock units ("RSUs"), performance awards and stock appreciation rights to employees, consultants and directors.
+The aggregate number of shares of common stock authorized for issuance under the Omnibus Incentive Plan is 31,169,099 shares of Class A Common Stock over the 10-year period from the date of adoption, including up to 1,000,000 shares of our Class A Common Stock in connection with the IPO.

+To date, the Company has issued both RSUs and restricted stock under the Omnibus Incentive Plan.
+The RSUs were granted to eligible employees and executives, and the restricted stock was granted to members of the Company's Board of Directors.
+Except in the case of certain awards issued in connection with the IPO, holders of RSUs and restricted stock are entitled to dividends during the vesting period.